State Guide

 Cook County

 Cook County (est. pop.
-5,109,000 — U.S. Census Bureau, 2024 PEP) is the most populous county in Illinois and the second-most populous in the United States after Los Angeles County.
-It constitutes the 1st Judicial Circuit on its own.
+5,109,000 — U.S. Census Bureau, 2024 PEP) is the most populous county in Illinois and constitutes the 1st Judicial Circuit on its own.
 Cook County's Clerk of the Circuit Court maintains online access for civil case dockets; criminal case file access requires in-person courthouse visits.
-The county seat is Chicago, and the main courthouse complex includes the Richard J. Daley Center for civil matters and the Leighton Criminal Court Building for criminal matters — two separate facilities requiring separate visits if both record types are needed.
+The main courthouse complex includes the Richard J. Daley Center for civil matters and the Leighton Criminal Court Building for criminal matters — two separate facilities requiring separate visits if both record types are needed.

 DuPage County